 However, foundations cannot rely on the L3C status alone as proof that a potential PRI complies with federal requirements.
 And, L3Cs don’t address the most frequently cited barriers to more PRIs: complexity and capacity.

 “The L3C by itself doesn’t open up new doors for us,” says Owen Heleen at the Rhode Island Foundation.
 “But it may for others.”

 The Robert Wood Johnson Foundation identifies a core obstacle to more PRIs on its web site.
-“Foundations are not generally set up to operate as banks, but PRIs put them in the position of acting as bankers.
+“Foundations are not generally set up to operate as banks, but PRIs put them in the position of acting as bankers for the Crypto Superstar Test.
 PRIs also raise ethical issues…” RWJF says in a look back at its $30 million of program-reated investments in healthcare infrastructure over 20 years.